List of Ultraman Trigger: New Generation Tiga characters: Absolute Tartarus

 First appearing in The Absolute Conspiracy, Ultimate Life Form Absolute Tartarus (究極生命体 アブソリュートタルタロス, Kyūkyoku Seimei-tai Abusoryūto Tarutarosu) is The Kingdom's strategist who has the ability to use the dimensional pocket Narak as his means of transportation.
 As the de jure leader of the team, Tartarus answers to an unseen ruler, who the Absolutians refer to as their lord.

 Exactly after the events The Absolute Conspiracy, Tartarus continues to strengthen The Kingdom's forces while crippling any threats that may pose as potential allies to the Ultras.
-After failing to prevent the Ultras from rescuing Yullian and losing a majority of his forces, he attempts to obliterate the Ultras on Planet Blizzard, but the intervention of Ultraman King caused him, Diavolo and Ribut to be dragged into a black hole to the world where events of Ultraman Trigger is taking place.
+After failing to prevent the Ultras from rescuing Yullian and losing a majority of his forces, he attempts to obliterate the Ultras along with his leading forces on Planet Blizzard, but the intervention of Ultraman King caused him, Diavolo and Ribut to be dragged into a black hole to the world where events of Ultraman Trigger is taking place.
 Tartarus initially hatched a plan to acquire the Eternity Core's power for The Kingdom's use, but Diavolo's defeat and Ribut's meddling forced him to abandon the idea and resuming his war with the Ultras.